Covid 19 coronavirus: Schools and childcare open for all again at level 2

-All children will be allowed to return to schools and early childcare centres - possibly from Monday May 18 - when the country moves down to alert level 2.
+All children will be allowed to return to schools and early childcare centres when the country moves down to alert level 2.

 Prime Minister Jacinda Ardern has confirmed parents will no longer be encouraged to keep children at home if they can, as they were during the level 4 lockdown and under level 3 restrictions since last week.